CozmoNate/VIPER/README.md

 Create folder if not exists and put templates there

-Difference between managed and regualar version: Managed module is better suitable for factory instatiation
+Difference between managed and regualar version: Managed module built for delayed initiation.
+When you need to create instance of the module by a factory, give that instance to another app component and start it sometime later

 ## Credits: